hohuqu/Nona-23-BU/README.md

 Note that this algorithm may only be applied pair-wise.

 ## Instruction
-To run the user interface, run this command in the terminal:
+To open the user interface, run this command in the terminal:
 > streamlit run gui.py